Non-Fickian macroscopic model of axial diffusion of granular materials in a long cylindrical tumbler: A macroscopic axial diffusion model accounting for localization of shear in the cross-section

 \paragraph{Nondimensionalization:} Consistent with prior literature, we use the tumbler's axial half-length as the length scale and the axial diffusion time as the time scale: $z = LZ$, $t = (L^2/D)T$.
 Then, letting $C_{\mathrm{d}}(Z,T) = c_{\mathrm{d}}(z,t)$, Eq.~\eqref{eq:cd_single_eq} becomes

-Here, $\Da = D/(kL^2) = (\pi D \delta_0^2)/(\omega L^2 R^2)$ is a dimensionless parameter---a type of Damk\"ohler number---that represents the ratio of the ``reaction time scale'' ($1/k$) to the diffusion time scale ($L^2/D$).
+Here, $\Da = D/(kL^2) = (\pi \delta_0 D)/(\omega R L^2)$ is a dimensionless parameter---a type of Damk\"ohler number---that represents the ratio of the ``reaction time scale'' ($1/k$) to the diffusion time scale ($L^2/D$).
 We expect that $\Da \ll 1$ since the reaction time scale is related to the exchange of particles between the flowing layer and the bulk, which occurs continuously as the tumbler rotates, while diffusion in the axial direction occurs more slowly over many revolutions.
-Indeed, for particles with diffusivity on the order of $D\approx1$ mm$^2$/s in a thin flowing layer with aspect ratio $\delta_0/R\approx0.1$ in a tumbler of length $2L=600$ mm and radius $R=14.25$ mm rotating at $\omega = 0.62$ rev/s $=1.24\pi$ rad/s \cite{km05}, we have $\Da \simeq 10^{-7}$.
+As an example, for particles with diffusivity on the order of $D\approx1$ mm\textsuperscript{2}/s \cite{dr99,soc04,tss10} in a thin flowing layer with aspect ratio $\delta_0/R\approx0.1$ in a tumbler of length $2L=600$ mm and radius $R=14.25$ mm rotating at $\omega = 0.62$ rev/s $=1.24\pi$ rad/s \cite{km05}, we obtain the rough estimate $\Da \simeq 10^{-6}$.

-Notice that, for $\Da \to 0^+$ (e.g., $k\to\infty$, an infinitely fast flowing layer--fixed bed exchange), Eq.~\eqref{eq:cd_single_eq_nd1} becomes the ``classical'' Fickian diffusion equation from previous models \cite{l54,hchf66,dgkb91} \emph{but} the diffusivity is multiplied by $\beta/(1+\beta)=\delta_0/R\approx 0.1$.
-Therefore, when fitting solutions of the Fickian diffusion equation to data, the diffusivity may be overestimated by an order of magnitude.
+Notice that, for $\Da \to 0^+$ (e.g., $k\to\infty$, an infinitely fast flowing layer--fixed bed exchange), Eq.~\eqref{eq:cd_single_eq_nd1} becomes the Fickian ``classical'' diffusion equation postulated in previous works \cite{l54,hchf66,dgkb91} \emph{but} the diffusivity is multiplied by $\beta/(1+\beta)\sim\delta_0/R$ (for $\delta_0\ll R$).
+Therefore, when fitting solutions of the Fickian diffusion equation to data, the diffusivity may be overestimated by at least an order of magnitude, depending on the conditions under which the data is taken.

-Next, we solve the axial granular diffusion initial-boundary value problem (IBVP) for Eq.~\eqref{eq:cd_single_eq_nd1}.
-Specifically, we seek to address the effect of $\Da > 0$ on the transient dynamics.
-As proposed in \cite{cs12}, the time required for the concentration profile to relax away from a finite-width pulse IC can be one reason for observing ``anomalous'' scalings.
+Next, we solve the axial granular diffusion initial-bound\-ary value problem (IBVP) for Eq.~\eqref{eq:cd_single_eq_nd1}.
+Specifically, we seek to highlight the effect of $\Da > 0$ on the transient axial diffusion process.
+As argued in \cite{cs12}, the time required for the concentration profile to relax away from a finite-width pulse IC can be one reason for observing ``anomalous'' scalings.